Time to dig out the winter woollies: Minus temperatures and bitterly cold gales forecast

 "In the South Island there is an improving trend tonight and into tomorrow where they are getting some fine weather.
 Wanaka we are expecting to get down to -1C tonight, Alexandra and Blenheim to about 0C, and even Nelson could get down to about 2C."

-The winter snap is expected to ease over the next few days, with a few showers but mostly fine weather on the horizon.
+The winter snap is expected to ease over the next few days; there will be a few showers but mostly fine weather on the horizon.